MannatMangukiya/intern_resume_screening/README.md

 Commit: docs: add project README and .gitignore

 Details: Wrote the initial README with project goals and tech stack.
 Added .gitignore to exclude unnecessary files such as virtual environment folders, cache, and dataset files.

+## Day 3 – Sample Data

+Commit: data: add sample resumes and job descriptions

+Details: Collected a few sample resumes in PDF/DOCX format and job descriptions in text format to test the system.
+Placed them inside the data/ directory.

+## Day 4 – Resume Parser (PDF)

+Commit: feat: implement basic resume parser for PDF

+Details: Built the first version of the PDF resume parser using pdfminer.six to extract text content from resumes.

+## Day 5 – Resume Parser (DOCX)

+Commit: feat: implement DOCX parser

+Details: Added support for parsing resumes in .docx format using python-docx.
+Ensured that extracted text is clean and structured for further processing.